adiegan/docs/docs.md

 id|Number.
 Single or comma separated list of network ID types. | `&id=1,2,3,4` jsonformat|Number.
 A feature to return the JSON response back in human readable format.
 A value of 2 will indent nested objects by 2 tab widths.
 By default, omitting this field will return the JSON response back as a single line.  | ` &jsonformat=2`

+## /variables

+Returns a list of the available variables within the system.
+No additional arguments (besides `token`) are accepted.

 #Examples